psgpyc/e2e-online-retail-analytics/README.md

 ### Time-Series Analysis & Forecasting

 - **Objective:**
-  Forecast future sales trends and understand seasonality.
+  Forecast future sales trends and understand seasonality

 - **Methodology:**
   - Sales data was aggregated on a monthly basis using SQL.